COVID-19 and influenza medication and the Report and Support Form

-Early detection is key when it comes to being considered for COVID-19 medication.
-Medication for mild to moderate COVID-19 is recommended within 5 to 7 days of symptoms starting.
-Although not everyone is eligible for or would benefit from COVID-19 medications, Nova Scotians can be quickly assessed for medications when they complete the Report and Support form.
+Early detection is key when it comes to being considered for COVID-19 and influenza medications.
+Medication for mild to moderate COVID-19 and influenza are recommended within 5 to 7 days of symptoms starting.
+Although not everyone is eligible for or would benefit from COVID-19 and influenza medications, Nova Scotians can be quickly assessed for medications when they complete the Report and Support form.

-If you test positive on a rapid test and/or if you have booked a PCR testing appointment, complete the Report and Support form as accurately as possible or call 1-833-797-7772 if you require assistance completing the form.
+If you test positive for COVID on a rapid test and/or for COVID or influenza on a PCR test, complete the Report and Support form as accurately as possible or call 1-833-797-7772 if you require assistance completing the form.

 The Report and Support form will collect information to:

-- quickly identify people within 5-7 days of symptoms starting who may benefit from COVID-19 medications to reduce the risk of severe disease and hospitalization, and
+• quickly identify people within 5-7 days of symptoms starting who may benefit from COVID-19 and influenza medications to reduce the risk of severe disease and hospitalization/ to reduce how long you have influenza symptoms and

-COVID-19 medications do not benefit everyone.
+COVID-19 and influenza medications do not benefit everyone.
 You will only be called if you qualify for medication or follow-up.
 If you do not qualify, you will not be called.

 When should I complete the Report and Support form?